March 23, 2023

 This brings an increased amount of potential attack vectors that put an organization’s data in harm’s way.

-The pandemic has accelerated the need for endpoint protection due to the sheer number of workers now working from remote locations.
+The pandemic has accelerated the need for endpoint security services due to the sheer number of workers now working from remote locations.

 With more endpoints, more technology, and more people working remotely, comes more risk.